emma-ladouceur/NutNet-CAFE/README.md

 **10_Figure_4.2.R** This is Figure 4 with the PS effect plotted first.
 Might become supplementary.

 **10_Figure_4.3.R** This also puts persistent species on the x axis.
-Does this even make sense? i dont think so.
+Does this even make sense?
+I dont think so.
+If it does, this is the favoured version.

 **10_Figure_4.4.R** This plots persistent species first, and puts persistent species on the x axis.
 Still doesnt make sense.